 The IRS will not allow the entertainment disallowance rule to be circumvented through inflating the amount charged for food and beverages.

 The notice contains three examples illustrating how the IRS intends to interpret these rules.
 All three examples involve attending a sporting event with a business client and having food and drink while attending the game.
 The examples follow the AICPA’s recommendation that meal expenses be deductible when their costs are separately stated from the cost of the entertainment.

 The IRS plans to issue proposed regulations and is requesting comments by Dec.
 2 on the notice.
 It is also asking for comments on:

 - Whether further guidance is needed to clarify the interaction of Sec.
 274(a)(1)(A) entertainment expenses and business meal expenses.

 - Whether the definition of entertainment in Regs.
 Sec.
 1.274-2(b)(1)(i) should be retained and, if so, whether it should be revised.

 - Whether the objective test in Regs.
 Sec.
 1.274-2(b)(1)(ii) should be retained and, if so, whether it should be revised.

 - Whether the IRS should provide more examples in the regulations.

-In a letter to the IRS dated April 2, 2018 (available at aicpa.org), the AICPA had requested that the IRS provide immediate guidance on the TCJA's changes to Sec.
-274. The AICPA recommended that the IRS confirm that business meals are deductible: (1) that take place between a business owner or employee and a current or prospective client; (2) that are not lavish or extravagant under the circumstances; and (3) where the taxpayer has a reasonable expectation of deriving income or other specific trade or business benefit from the encounter.
+In a letter to the IRS dated April 2, 2018, the AICPA had requested that the IRS provide immediate guidance on the TCJA change to Sec.
+274. The AICPA recommended that the IRS confirm that business meals (1) that take place between a business owner or employee and a current or prospective client; (2) that are not lavish or extravagant under the circumstances; and (3) where the taxpayer has a reasonable expectation of deriving income or other specific trade or business benefit from the encounter are deductible.

-— By Sally P. Schreiber, J.D., a JofA senior editor.
+— Sally P. Schreiber, J.D., (Sally.Schreiber@aicpa-cima.com) is a JofA senior editor.